ChunkyAtlas/monster-monitor/README.md

 ## Usage

 1. **Track NPC Kills**:
-    - Once the plugin is installed, it will automatically track NPC kills as you play.
+    - Once installed, the plugin automatically tracks your NPC kills during gameplay.

 2. **Set Kill Limits**:
     - Right-click on an NPC in the plugin panel to set a kill limit.
-Notifications will appear when the limit is reached.
+Notifications and popups will alert you once the limit is reached.

 3. **View Kill Counts**:
-    - View tracked kill counts and limits in the overlay on the RuneLite client.
+    - The overlay on the RuneLite client displays your tracked kill counts and progress toward any set limits.

 4. **Reset Kill Counts or Limits**:
     - Right-click on an NPC in the plugin panel to reset its kill count or remove it from tracking.

 ## Contribution

 Contributions are welcome!
-If you find any bugs or have suggestions for improvements, feel free to open an issue or submit a pull request.
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 ### How to Contribute